-- (4) The proceeds of three hundred twenty million dollars (\$320,000,000) of Clean Water Bonds shall be used for the purpose of making loans to local government units to pay the cost of water supply systems, water conservation projects, water reuse projects, wastewater collection systems, and wastewater treatment works.
+- proceeds from the Clean Water Bonds to verify that the grants awarded comply with the requirements of this act.
+The Secretary of Commerce shall provide his or her findings regarding compliance in writing to the State Treasurer. - (4) The proceeds of three hundred twenty million dollars (\$320,000,000) of Clean Water Bonds shall be used for the purpose of making loans to local government units to pay the cost of water supply systems, water conservation projects, water reuse projects, wastewater collection systems, and wastewater treatment works.
 The proceeds shall be allocated as follows: - a.
 Wastewater collection systems and wastewater treatment works. - 1.
-Reserved for loans to local government units whose bond rating is less than 75 or who have no bond rating \$10,000,000 - 2.
-Reserved for loans to local government units whose bond rating is 75 or more \$150,000,000 - b.
+Reserved for local units of local government whose bond rating is less than 75 or who have no bond rating.......\$10,000,000 - 2.
+Reserved for local units of local government whose bond rating is 75 or more......\$150,000,000 - b.
 Water supply and distribution systems and water conservation projects. - 1.
-Reserved for loans to local government units whose bond rating is less than 75 or who have no bond rating... \$10,000,000
+Reserved for local units of local government whose bond rating is less than 75 or who have no bond rating......\$10,000,000 - 2.
+Reserved for local units of local government whose bond rating is 75 or more......\$150,000,000

-The proceeds shall be used to make loans directly to local government units qualifying for a loan from the Clean Water Revolving

-Loan and Grant Fund or loaned in such other manner as shall effectuate the purposes of this act.
-To qualify for a loan for the purpose of paying the cost of water supply systems, a local government unit must have a water supply facility plan approved by the Department of Environment and Natural Resources.
+The proceeds shall be used to make loans directly to local government units qualifying for a loan from the Clean Water Revolving Loan and Grant Fund or loaned in such other manner as shall effectuate the purposes of this act.
+To qualify for a loan from the Clean Water Bonds Fund for the purpose of paying the cost of water supply systems, a local government unit must have a water supply facility plan approved by the Department of Environment and Natural Resources.
 A water supply facility plan submitted by a local government unit to the Department under G.S.
 143-355(1) will be sufficient to meet this requirement.
-To qualify for a loan for the purpose of paying the cost of wastewater collection systems or wastewater treatment works, a local government unit must have a wastewater facility plan approved by the Department of Environment and Natural Resources.
-A wastewater facility plan must project future wastewater treatment needs, must present a long-range plan to meet those needs, and must include plans for system operations and maintenance of the facilities being built with the bond proceeds. addition, great emphasis shall also be placed on having a capital improvement plan.
+To qualify for a loan from the Clean Water Bonds Fund for the purpose of paying the cost of wastewater collection systems or wastewater treatment works, a local government unit must have a wastewater facility plan approved by the Department of Environment and Natural Resources.
+A wastewater facility plan must project future wastewater treatment needs, must present a long-range plan to meet those needs, and must include plans for system operations and maintenance of the facilities being built with the bond proceeds.